MediaArea/MediaConch/Narrative.md

 MediaArea proposes working closely with the lead authors of the FFV1 specification in order to update the current FFV1 specification to increase its self-reliance and increase its clarity.
 Development of the FFV1 specification early within the PreForma project will generate substantial feedback to the authors of the specification which could then be offered through the specification’s github page via pull requests or the issue tracker.
 MediaArea proposes at a later stage of development that the Preforma project serve as a catalyst to organize, facilitate, and sponsor the IETF standardization process for FFV1.

-Considering the 2 year timeline of the PreForma project and usual pace of IETF standardization projects, we proprose at least submitting FFV1 as an Independent Submission to IETF which could provide workable timeline, encourage a detailed review process, and assign a formal RFC number to the specification.
+Considering the two-year timeline of the PreForma project and usual pace of IETF standardization projects, we proprose at least submitting FFV1 as an Independent Submission to IETF which could provide workable timeline, encourage a detailed review process, and assign a formal RFC number to the specification.

 [1]: http://www.ietf.org/